ArchitecturalBlogs/swapna/docs/_posts/2024-12-12-ServerlessArchitecture.markdown

 ```
 </p>

-## Second-level heading
-Single-Table DynamoDB Design
+## Single-Table DynamoDB Design
 A single-table design consolidates all data types into one table using partition and sort keys for efficient queries.

-Benefits include:
+### Benefits include:
 Simplified Schema: Fewer tables to manage, making it easier to scale and maintain.
 Faster Queries: Optimized access patterns reduce the time it takes to retrieve data.
 Scalability: Handles high traffic with low latency, thanks to DynamoDB’s automatic scaling.
 In a single-table design, you might store various types of data in one table, using partition keys like "userID" and sort keys like "metadataID" to organize the data efficiently.

-## Second-level heading
-Disaster Recovery Strategies
+## Disaster Recovery Strategies
 Point-in-Time Recovery (PITR): Enable PITR for DynamoDB to restore data to any point within the last 35 days.
 This ensures that you can recover from accidental data loss or corruption.
 Cross-Region Replication: Use DynamoDB Global Tables for automatic data replication across multiple regions.
 This enhances fault tolerance and reduces latency for globally distributed applications.
 Backup and Restore: Schedule regular backups using AWS Backup to ensure data safety.
 You can restore your data to a previous state if needed.